 Pefkohori, Halkidiki, Greece

 Puerto de la Cruz, Tenerife, Canary Islands

 Costa Teguise, Lanzarote, Canary Islands

 Fuerteventura comfortably rivals its sister Canary islands, Tenerife and Lanzarote.
 Anywhere with a beach called "Costa Calma" should be at the top of your 2018 and 2019 holiday wish list.
 With over 150 beaches, spectacular sand dunes, wind surfing galore and more than an unbelievable 3,000 hours (yes, you did read that right!) of sunshine a year, Fuerteventura is the perfect destination for all the family.

 Picking a 2018/19 cheap holiday destination that is fun for all the family is no mean feat.
 Often you are hard pushed to find a destination that caters to all tastes and one member of the family may end up feeling short changed.
 Holidays to Fuerteventura are different.
 Jump across on cheap flights, chill out in hotels and enjoy the delights of Canaria.
 Choose from great resorts such as Jandia, Caleta de Fuste or Morro Jable, to make the most of Fuerteventura.

-From the smallest self-catering hotel, to the grandest 5-star all inclusive resort, a holiday to Fuerteventura has something for everyone.
+From the smallest self-catering hotel, to the grandest 5-star all inclusive resort, there are plenty of hotels in Fuerteventura to suit everyone.
 If you fancy something closer to home with a similiar island flavour, check out our Balearics holidays in Ibiza and Majorca.